Coat of arms of Singapore: Symbolism

 The central emblem of the coat of arms is a red shield with five white stars resting above a white crescent, similar to the crescent and stars used on the Singapore flag and such other national symbols as the national ensign for civilian ships.
 Red symbolises "universal brotherhood and equality of man" and white "pervading and everlasting purity and virtue".
 The crescent represents a new moon, which reflects "a young nation on the ascendant", while the five-pointed stars "stand for the nation's ideals of democracy, peace, progress, justice and equality".
 The same emblem appears in the top corner of the flag of Singapore.

-The supporters of the shield are a lion and a tiger: the tiger, specifically the Malayan tiger, was abounded on Singapore Island in the 19th century when it was still a dense jungle.
+The supporters of the shield are a lion and a tiger: the tiger, specifically the Malayan tiger, abounded on Singapore Island in the 19th century when it was still a dense jungle.
 It also symbolises the nation's historical and close connections to the Federation of Malaya – which Singapore later became part of the Federation of Malaysia together with the Crown Colony of Sarawak and the Crown Colony of North Borneo from 1963 to 1965 before Singapore's expulsion – while the lion represents the Singaporean nation itself, being its namesake.
 From an alternative perspective the lion may also symbolize the nation's historical ties to the United Kingdom, as part of the Straits Settlements, a crown colony under the then British Empire.
 Below the supporters is a blue ribbon on which the national motto, Majulah Singapura, is written in gold.
 Majulah Singapura is also the title of the national anthem; it means "Onward Singapore" in Malay, the national language of Singapore.